kevmu/CpnClassiPhyR/README.md

 How to cite CpnClassiPhyR:

 Muirhead, K., Pérez-López, E., Bahder, B. W., Hill, J. E., and Dumonceaux, T. "The CpnClassiPhyR facilitates phytoplasma classification and taxonomy using cpn60 universal target sequences."
-Page in press in: Sustainable management of phytoplasma diseases in crops grown in the tropical belt.
+Sustainable management of phytoplasma diseases in crops grown in the tropical belt.
 C. Olivier, T. Dumonceaux and E. Perez-Lopez, eds.
 2019

 Other Publications:

-Muirhead, K., Pérez-López, E., Bahder, B. W., Hill, J. E., and Dumonceaux, T. "The CpnClassiPhyR is a resource for cpn60 universal target-based classification of phytoplasmas" Page in press in: "Plant Disease".
-2019
+Muirhead, K., Pérez-López, E., Bahder, B. W., Hill, J. E., and Dumonceaux, T. "The CpnClassiPhyR is a resource for cpn60 universal target-based classification of phytoplasmas."
+Plant Disease 2019 103:10, 2494-2497